Sales Efficiency Guide: How to calculate, measure & improve it

 Adding more heads does not always translate into more revenue — and it can hurt your sales efficiency.

-Before defaulting to hiring new people, meet with your team to identify ways in which you could make it easier for them to hit higher targets — for example, by automating lead gen or using templates to make follow-up faster.
+Before defaulting to hiring new people or opening up more remote salesforce positions, meet with your team to identify ways in which you could make it easier for them to hit higher targets — for example, by automating lead gen or using templates to make follow-up faster.

 Reduce marketing waste